underr-ua/ocmod-enhanced-options-plus/addons/points/README.md

-# Flexible Points
+# Enhanced Points

 ## Description
-The Flexible Points is an add-on for Flexible Options+ module.
+The Enhanced Points is an add-on for Enhanced Options+ module.
 It allows to apply special offers and discounts to the points system.

 ## Features
 * Applies ratio between special or discounted product price and base price to the points system